XML configuration further customization

 Coveo forbids using dynamic expressions that populate the Uri field with metadata extracted through a subquery.
 This is because Coveo wouldn’t be able to resolve the Uri value should the query ever fail.
 As a result, the impacted content items wouldn’t be indexed or might be deleted from your index.

-To specify subqueries, you must set the type of the Accessor to query.
+To specify subqueries, set the type of the Accessor to query.

 <Accessor type="query">